Giraffe sign in Namibia

 Since the machine at the airport was out of the package I wanted, I went with the second option.
 A helpful staff member was on hand to explain the process and walk me through it, but it wasn’t difficult.
 I just needed my phone number to do it, which was printed on the SIM packet.

 Prices are extremely low.
-The SIM itself cost 7 NAD (~$0.50 USD), and the “Aweh Gig” package I picked cost 35 NAD (~$2.50).
-Those prices include the 15% sales tax, which isn’t typically shown on the advertising material.
+The SIM itself cost 7 NAD (~$0.40 USD), and the “Aweh YoData M” package I picked cost 45 NAD (~$2.50).
+Those prices include the 15% sales tax, which is typically only shown in the fine print on the advertising material.

-This package lasted a week, and gave 100 minutes of local calls, 700 texts, and 1GB of data.
-A promotion at the time gave an extra 300GB of data, and there’s also an extra 500MB of social media use included.
+This package lasted a week, and gave 60 minutes of local calls, 60 texts, and 2GB of data.
+A promotion at the time gave an extra 300MB of data,.

-Due to the coverage limitations mentioned below, you’ll probably use less data than expected unless you’re spending a lot of time near towns and cities.
+There are many other bundles available, some focused on calls and texts, others on data.
+Due to the coverage limitations mentioned below, though, you’ll probably use less data than usual unless you’re spending a lot of time near towns and cities.

 Full details and the list of options can be found here or instore.